 Health Sciences Department

-On October 18, 2017 Fort Lewis College hosted a Fresh Check Day on campus.
+On October 18, 2017, Fort Lewis College hosted a Fresh Check Day on campus.
 The purpose of the event was to bring awareness to mental health issues and to educate students about the various resources available on campus.
-There were many different interactive booths sponsored by different organizations and groups on campus that brought awareness to mental health and suicide.
+There were many interactive booths sponsored by different organizations and groups on campus that brought awareness to mental health and suicide.
 Students in ES480, Administration of programs in Exercise Science distributed information about various pressure points on the body and how they might relieve stress.

 FLC Exercise Science

 Exercise Science Learning Community (Cluster) at the San Juan Community College High Ropes Course.
 The group went to Farmington, New Mexico for a half day to participate in their high ropes challenge.
 They participated on three different challenges.
 They started on the Alpine Tower where each student had the opportunity to climb on the tower and to belay.
 After an hour and a half on the Tower they were split into two groups where one group went to the Net Leap and the other group went to the Giant Swing.
 About an hour later, the two groups switched activities.
 This way all students had an opportunity to participate on each challenge.